 - Do not double the garlic or onions unless you are doubling the whole recipe.
 I did this once and my daughter went from loving the soup to not wanting any of it.

-- If you double the recipe, pour just enough broth to get you to the "max capacity" line of your Vitamix.
+- If you double the recipe, pour just enough broth to get you to the "max capacity" line of your blender (I love my Vitamix).
 The soup mixture will be thick.
 When you are ready to serve the soup, pour the soup mixture in a soup pot or Dutch oven.
 Add the rest of the broth and stir to combine.
 Warm to a serving temperature.

 Questions You May Have

-Next, I use a good quality sharp knife to cut off both ends.
+Next, I use a sharp knife to cut off both ends of the butternut squash.

-Then, I cut the butternut squash in half lengthwise.
-Next, I use a spoon to remove the seedy part.
-And last, I use the sharp knife again to cut the butternut squash into strips and then into cubes.
+Then, I cut the butternut squash in half lengthwise and use a spoon to remove the seedy part.
+Last, I use the sharp knife to cut the butternut squash into strips and then into cubes.
 This takes 'work', but I look at it as increasing my level of N.E.A.T., ha!

 Yes, many people cook butternut squash this way.
 Microwaving it (instead of roasting it) will not give this soup the same savory flavor or color.

-For a simple meal, I serve this butternut squash soup with grilled cheese sandwiches.
-If your kids are really hungry, serve this soup as a side to a larger meal that you would otherwise make (roasted chicken, pork tenderloin, leftover turkey dinner, a casserole, etc.).
+Serve this butternut squash soup with grilled cheese sandwiches, cheese quesadillas, turkey wrap, Chicken Caesar Salad or Italian Chicken.
+Or if your kids are really hungry, serve this soup as a side to a larger meal that you would otherwise make like roasted chicken, pork tenderloin, leftover turkey dinner, a casserole, etc.

 More Easy Fall Recipes

-Did you make this butternut squash soup and love it?
-Please leave a 5-star rating below or a review in the comment section.
+Did you make this butternut squash soup recipe and love it?
+Please leave a comment and ⭐⭐⭐⭐⭐ rating below.
+A 5-star rating is the best compliment!

 And remember to take a picture of your savory soup and tag me @carrots.and.cookies on Instagram so I can see it!